OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

-\revmajor{\paragraph{Search Space Pruning.} Our solver only considers placements where offloaded layers are evenly spaced across the network.
-This constrains how many layers can be offloaded for each request.
-For a 32-layer model, an offload distance of 4 offloads 8 layers, while a distance of 5 offloads 6 layers.
-Any placement that offloads 7 layers is not explored.
-When the optimal placement lies in such regions, our solver can miss it.
-To evaluate the impact of this restriction, we compare two variants. \emph{Pruned} is our solver with the pruned search space, while \emph{Full} relaxes these constraints and allows arbitrary KV placements.
-We sample 2000 solver inputs from the evaluation traces and compared the placements returned by the two variants.
-As shown in \autoref{fig:search_space}a, we observe that 56\% of \emph{Full}’s placements are identical to \emph{Pruned} and 24.9\% are equivalent, meaning they differ in which layers are offloaded but achieve the same decode latency.
-Only 16.7\% of \emph{Full}’s placements are strictly better, with a median speedup of 2.29\% as in \autoref{fig:search_space}b.
-Moreover, 98\% of these strictly better cases arise in exactly the situations described above, where \emph{Full} can offload an intermediate number of layers that \emph{Pruned} never considers.
-Note that the average solver overhead of \emph{Full} is $7.74\times$ of \emph{Pruned}, as shown in \autoref{fig:search_space}c, which violates the SLO running the solver alone. }
+\paragraph{Search Space Pruning.} The low overhead is enabled by pruning the search space.
+Our solver restricts placements to evenly spaced offloaded layers, parameterized by a single offload distance.
+For a 32-layer model, distance 4 offloads every 4th layer (8 total) and distance 5 offloads every 5th layer (6 total).
+Counts between these, such as 7 offloaded layers, require uneven spacing and are never explored.
+To evaluate the impact of this restriction, we compare our solver, \emph{Pruned}, against \emph{Full} which allows arbitrary KV placements.
+We sample 2000 solver inputs from the evaluation traces and compare the placements. \autoref{fig:search_space}a shows that 80.9\% of \emph{Full}'s placements match \emph{Pruned} in decode latency, with 56\% identical and 24.9\% differing only in which layers are offloaded.
+Only 16.7\% are strictly better.
+Moreover, 98\% of the strictly better cases arise from intermediate layer counts that even spacing skips, as we expected.
+The median speedup in these cases is just 2.29\% (\autoref{fig:search_space}b), while closing this gap would require $7.74\times$ more solver time (\autoref{fig:search_space}c) on average, which would itself violate the SLO.